bretlowery/flan/README.md

 ----------------------
 ### How many records does it generate?

+##### IF YOU ARE NOT CONTINUOUSLY STREAMING (-C IS NOT SPECIFIED)
+###### AND if you are writing output to files:
-> If you are NOT using session preservation (-p), the total number of entries generated is equal to the -n parameter value TIMES the -r parameter value, spread in the selected distribution across the timeframe specified between the -s and -e parameter start and end datetimes.
+> The total number of entries generated is equal to the -n parameter value TIMES the -r parameter value, spread in the selected distribution across the timeframe specified between the -s and -e parameter start and end datetimes.
+###### OR if you are streaming output to stdout, Kafka, Splunk, or another streaming target:

-> If you ARE using session preservation (-p), the total number of entries generated is equal to the total number in your provided template log file.
+> The total number of entries generated is equal the -r parameter value, spread in the selected distribution across the timeframe specified between the -s and -e parameter start and end datetimes.

+##### IF YOU ARE CONTINUOUSLY STREAMING (-C IS SPECIFIED)
+> The -e end datetime is ignored, and Flan streams records until settings.R_MAX (100,000,000) is reached, or you CTRL-C or shut the service down, or until it hits the UNIX maxdate or you run out of memory or something else and it errors out :-).
+Pacing is automatically enabled when continuously streaming to avoid a "blowout".

+Note: as of v0.0.31, session preservation (-p) no longer limits the number of records generated to the size of the template log(s).

 ----------------------
 ### What does it cost, resource-wise?